Wants to Meet Up

 When I had a home, I hosted people as much as possible.

-And, of course, I'm always telling people about the project.
+But, of course, I'm still always telling people about the project.

 I've traveled all over the world via CS and today I am happy to say that I've met some really great friends from this community!